Stellantis: Electrification strategy

-In 2021 Stellantis released their "Dare Forward" strategic plan, which aims to invest €50 billion before 2030 to fund electrification of vehicles and sets global sales and sustainability targets.
+In 2021, Stellantis released its "Dare Forward" strategic plan, which aims to invest €50 billion before 2030 to fund electrification of vehicles and sets global sales and sustainability targets.
 Goals include achieving 100% battery electric vehicle (BEV) sales for passenger cars in Europe and 50% of passenger car and light-duty truck sales in the United States by 2030, across 75 electric vehicle models.
 Stellantis is using a mix of nickel-based (NMC) and cobalt-free battery packs, and lithium iron phosphate (LFP) packs for cheaper BEV variants, to power vehicles with front-, rear-, and all-wheel-drive systems, for driving ranges between 500 and 800 kilometers (300–500 miles).

 Sustainability

 In 2023, Stellantis introduced SUSTAINera, a hub for recycling and sourcing used parts to improve circular economy sustainability goals, reduce waste, and offset emissions.
 The initiative aims to contribute to the goal of achieving carbon net zero by 2038.
 Stellantis hopes to also further these goals by integrating its B-Parts aftermarket platform, acquired by PSA in 2020.

-On 12 December 2024, it was reported that Stellantis have agreed to establish a joint-venture with Contemporary Amperex Technology Co.
-Ltd. to invest €4.1 billion in building a large-scale lithium iron phosphate battery plant in Zaragoza, Spain.
-This is in line with their 2038 zero carbon target.
+On 12 December 2024, it was reported that Stellantis have agreed to establish a joint-venture with CATL to invest €4.1 billion in building a large-scale lithium iron phosphate battery plant in Zaragoza, Spain.
+This is in line with its 2038 zero carbon target.